 Invention: Blood Glucose Test Strip Dispenser

-On a crisp Maine fall day in 2018, Morgan received her devastating diagnosis: type 1 diabetes.
-The rest of her life would now include regular finger pricks, blood sugar tests and insulin injections.
+On a crisp Maine fall day in 2018, Morgan received her devastating diagnosis: type-1 diabetes.
+The rest of her life would now include regular finger sticks, blood sugar tests and insulin injections.

 “I spent three weeks in my room, just crying.”
 Morgan said.

 But then?
 But then Morgan had an idea.
 And quickly got to work.

 "I always wanted to make a difference in the world, now this is my chance." - Morgan